Hypocisy/RPGCoreV3-Chinese-wiki/Crafting.md

 Directory: "./../Crafting.yml"
 Module: Crafting

-This module permits you to left click on an item while holding a certain [[ItemModule: Materials]] to modify the said item.
+This module permits you to left click on an item while holding a certain [[Items: Materials]] to modify the said item.

 # Applying Held Item